otinoff/mcp-pandoc-go/README.md

 ### Prerequisites

 - [Pandoc](https://pandoc.org/installing.html) must be installed and available in your PATH
-  - For Windows, you can use `install_pandoc.bat` script to install it automatically
-  - Or download and install manually from the [official website](https://pandoc.org/installing.html)
+  - Download and install manually from the [official website](https://pandoc.org/installing.html)
+  - **Important**: Restart your computer after installing Pandoc
+  - You can verify installation by running `pandoc --version` in terminal
 - For PDF generation, a LaTeX distribution is required (MiKTeX recommended for Windows)

 ### Installation